Antrim House may be about to gain a bundle of phone masts

-Antrim House is a block of twelve flats on Stormont Road, built in 1962.
-The flats all have two storeys and a balcony, and make good use of space, and they’re popular; apart from a mini makeover a decade or so ago that saw new windows, balconies and cladding, and new paving to the front courtyard area, it’s the sort of building that gets very little attention.
+Antrim House is a block of ten flats on Stormont Road, built in 1962.
+The flats all have two storeys and a balcony, and make good use of space, and they’re popular; apart from a mini makeover a decade or so ago that saw new windows, balconies and cladding, and new paving to the front courtyard area, it’s the sort of building that quietly does what it was designed for and doesn’t get much attention.
 There’s also a health centre on the ground floor, that was built some years before the flats, in quite an innovative architectural style with internal courtyards and skylights to get natural light and create warm, calm surroundings (Layers of London has published an early photo of the medical centre, with the Battersea Business Centre in the background, it looks much the same now).
 It works as an outpost of St George’s hospital in Tooting that provides more local services.

 The whole flats-and-health-centre complex was carefully designed by the London County Council (whose architects really liked two-storey flats) to fill a small gap in a row of big terraced houses that ran all the way along to the junction with Gowrie Road.
-The gap was the result of a Word War II bomb, that damaged some of the houses beyond repair.
+The three-house-wide gap – outlined in the post war Ordnance Survey map above (we presume the surviving house within that outline was also for some reason deemed worthy of demolition) – was the result of a Word War II bomb, that damaged some of the houses beyond repair.
 While it was of a very different architectural style to its Victorian surroundings, Antrim House initially filled the gap remarkably neatly, by being perfectly aligned and exactly the same height as the terrace on either side.

 Unfortunately someone in Wandsworth didn’t quite get the memo about what the London County Council was doing here to patch up the original streetscape, as just 8 years after Antrim House was built, Wandsworth Council demolished all the big Victorian terraces on the right hand side, and replaced them with a low-rise estate in a completely different style.
 The Stormont Road Estate, a dozen terraced houses and a small block of 12 flats, is much lower-rise and the first house is also set back from the street line – rather undermining the architects’ intent of stitching the bomb-damages street pattern back together!
 If you look closely at the big white wall on the side of Antrim House, there’s a rendered part that was where the Victorian houses were attached to it, and then a small brick bit nearer the back where Antrim House stretched a few feet further back than the terrace houses.